replicatedhq/help-center/content/docs/kubernetes/customer-installations/migrating.md

 Worker nodes in your native cluster will not be automatically joined to the Kubernetes cluster.
 You will need to run the [kubernetes-node-join script](/docs/kubernetes/customer-installations/add-nodes/) on each node separately.
+That script will also uninstall any native components found on the node.

 {{< linked_headline "Config Items" >}}